llwg/trip1/korea.md

 ![9.14 11:30 GMT+9: palace museum. idk why theres the giant white paper covering part of the Thing. if u know lmk in comments section below.](pics/20230914_113047.jpg)

 then i exited and then walked north and east towards [성균관대](SKKU) , and on the way i checked my mobile phone to see that a Friend that i had informed about my Plans said that the Festival was being held at the Campus not in Seoul but in [수원](SOO WON). oops!
-So, i rerouted and Strolled Over to the nearest Train Station.
+So, i rerouted Strolled Over to the nearest Train Station.

 ![9.14 12:31 GMT+9: baskin robbins i passed by. this area was near some kind of hanok village or so ? that i wanted to stop by but the geography did not allow me to do so in a timely manner i think.](pics/20230914_123133-censored.jpg)